zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    function overwrites it (as opposed to :zeek:id:`open_for_append`).

-   :f: The path to the file.
+   :param f: The path to the file.

    :returns: A :zeek:type:`file` handle for subsequent operations.